Shahanewaz/PHANTOM_Codes/README.md

 - **Initialization Module:** Each iteration in PHANTOM begins with the current updated image, along with the fixed source and target images.

 - **Analysis Module:** Next, PHANTOM compares the source and target images using the LLM, identifying key visual differences (e.g., facial structure, hairstyle, skin tone, background) and translating them into precise editing instructions.
-It also evaluates how each change affects SSIM to prioritize edits that better align the source with the target.
+It also evaluates how each change affects FaceNet embedding distance (FND) to prioritize edits that better align the source with the target.

 - **Prompt-Guided Update Module:** At this module, the LLM generates an updated image based on the latest edit instructions.
-PHANTOM then evaluates its SSIM, and if the result satisfies the imposed constraints, the image is accepted for the next editing round.
+PHANTOM then evaluates its FND, and if the result satisfies the imposed constraints, the image is accepted for the next editing round.

 We will show the flowchart below.